Chitwan

 The Lichhavi Era:

-During the khas era:
+During the Khas era:

-During the climax of the Khas rule in the late 14th century BS, Chitwan seems to have come under the Khas kingdom started by Naagraj (mid 12th century BS).
+During the climax of the Khas rule in the late 14th century BS, Chitwan seems to have come under the Khas kingdom started by Naagraj (mid-12th century BS).
 The Khas language spoken by the Brahmins of this era has evolved today as Nepal’s national language.

 Mukunda Sen I and Devaghat: